 Performance results, also with regard to the STROKESTOP data set, for other choices of category sets for AF indication can be provided by Cardiolund on request.
 Cardiolund has also performed an additional performance assessment of the ECG Parser with regard to categorisation of recordings into the 12 categories based on a sub-set of the STROKESTOP data set, and on additional clinical assessment.

 Clinical performance summary

 The performance of the algorithm depends to a large extent on the signal quality of the input signal and may therefore vary between different systems.

 The ECG Parser has the following documented clinical performance:

 The AF screening performance has been evaluated using the 80k signals in the STROKESTOP study measured using a handheld Zenicor ECG device.
 For this dataset, an AF sensitivity of 100% on a signal/patient level is achieved with a specificity of 88%.

 The categorisation performance has been evaluated using 4k signals measured using a handheld Zenicor ECG device.
 For this dataset, the categorisation has shown to be indicative of important clinical characteristics of the signal.
 The performance is measured in terms of specificity exceeding 97% for all rhythm deviation categories.

 Integrating with a medical device

 The ECG Parser can be integrated with custom software and ECG recording hardware to form a ECG medical device system that provides automated interpretation of 1-12 lead ECGs.
-The software can handle varying levels of signal quality, ranging from poor-quality single-lead ECGs acquired with mobile devices, to high-quality 12-lead recordings.
+The ECG Parser can handle varying levels of signal quality, ranging from poor-quality single-lead ECGs acquired with mobile devices, to high-quality 12-lead recordings.

 The ECG Parser is is not a complete diagnostic software, neither is it intended for real-time applications, nor for interpretation of life-threatening cardiac diseases.

 An ECG system that integrates the ECG Parser is typically classed as a Class IIa medical device on the MDD/MDR classification scale, and as Class B (Non-serious injury possible) on EN IEC 62304 classification scale.